Overview

 Project Director

-Bluewren is the result of the combined effort of more than 40 highly talented students.
-The team is lead by the Project Director, who is primarily responsible for managing the project timeline and finances and ensuring the rocket design meets the high safety and performance standards that USYD Rocketry Team is known for.
-The Subsystem Leads work under the Project Director, and are responsible for the design, testing, manufacturing, and integration of their subsystems.
+Bluewren was the result of the combined effort of more than 40 highly talented students.
+The team was lead by the Project Director, who was primarily responsible for managing the project timeline and finances, and ensuring the rocket design meets the high safety and performance standards that USYD Rocketry Team is known for.
+The Subsystem Leads worked under the Project Director, and were responsible for the design, testing, manufacturing, and integration of their subsystems.

 Fast Facts